voldemortX/pytorch-auto-drive/README.md

 ## Notes:

-1. Cityscapes dataset is down-sampled by 2 when training at 256 x 512, to specify different sizes, modify them in [configs.yaml](configs.yaml); similar changes can be done with other experiments.
+1. Cityscapes dataset is down-sampled by 2 when training at 256 x 512, to specify different sizes, modify them in config files if needed.

 2. Training times are measured on **a single RTX 2080Ti**, including online validation time for segmentation, test time for lane detection.

 3. All segmentation results reported are from single model without CRF and without multi-scale testing.

+## Credits:

+PytorchAutoDrive is maintained by Zhengyang Feng ([VoldemortX](https://github.com/voldemortX)) and Shaohua Guo ([cedricgsh](https://github.com/cedricgsh)).

+Community contributors (GitHub ID): [kalkun](https://github.com/kalkun)

+People who sponsored us with hardware: Junshu Tang ([junshutang](https://github.com/junshutang))